 From the outset of 2014/15 until his exit during the following season he played 51 times in Ligue 1, netting five goals and assisting eight.

 In 92 appearances (72 starts) for Rennes in all competitions Doucoure was on target 16 times in addition to creating 15 goals.

 Doucoure claimed his sole France Under-21 cap against Belarus in March 2014 – former Everton loanee Kurt Zouma scoring the only goal of the game – maintaining his record of playing for his country at every age-group step from Under-17.

-In 2010 he featured in a richly-talented France Under-17 side – Lucas Digne, Paul Pogba and Samuel Umtiti were all teammates – which reached the European Championship semi-finals in Liechtenstein.
+In 2010 he featured in a richly-talented France Under-17 side – Paul Pogba and Samuel Umtiti were teammates – that reached the European Championship semi-finals in Liechtenstein.